danielpetisme-bib/PI-Web-API-Client-Java-Android/docs/api/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getSecurityEntries**
-> getSecurityEntries(String webId, String nameFilter, String selectedFields)
+> getSecurityEntries(String webId, String nameFilter, String selectedFields, String webIdType)

 Retrieve the security entries associated with the element based on the specified criteria.
 By default, all security entries for this element are returned.